RIVeR-Lab/hyper_drive_data/Data_Set.md

 504 images evenly distributed from each of the above bag files has been extracted and labeled.

+The file `label_map.json` contains the mapping from semantic label to numeric value of the mask area.
+Pixels with label 0 are unlabeled.

 The directory structure for the labeled data follows a structured format:

 ```